Saturn V08

 This short article is in need of work.
 You can help Sega Retro by adding to it.

-The Saturn V08, was a joint project between Sega and NVIDIA that was worked on during some point in either 1995 or 1996.
+The Saturn V08, also known as the Riva TNT and NV2, was a joint project between Sega and NVIDIA that was worked on during some point in either 1995 or 1996.
 The V08 was designed as a potential successor or upgrade to the Sega Saturn, however it was not revealed publicly by any of the parties involved, and only came to light after interviews with former members of Sega Technical Institute in the mid-to-late 2000s.

 The V08 was an extension of the graphics technology seen in the Sega Saturn console, continuing to use the quadrilateral polygons but with fewer limitations than the Saturn's VDP1.
 The V08 is suspected to be NVIDIA's effort to utilise its NV2 graphics card technology in console form - the NV2 being a planned successor to the NV1, itself based on Saturn hardware.